k1R4/WriteUps/AffinityCTF-2020-lite/operationsluggishmaster/README.md

 gpg:  secret keys unchanged: 1
 ```

-After import we find out the gmail account mention in the wordpress blog.
-So we send a test mail to the gmail.
+After import we find out the gmail account mentioned in the wordpress blog.
+So we send a test mail to the gmail obtained.
-We recieve a bot reply that gives us:
+We recieve aan autoreply that gives us:

 ```
 This is my time for vacation!
 I will be back before 01.01.2021.